gilnam74/vex-sneppet/CS-for-artists.md

 # Introduction
+Computer science for artists.

 ## Algorithm
 The algorithm is a step by step instruction for solving a problem.
-The algorithm manipulates Data Structures.
+The algorithm allows to manipulate Data Structures.

 ## Data Structure
 Data Structure is a collection of values.